On db-01

 Heartbeat

-Install and configure Heartbeat on both boxes.
+Install Heartbeat on both boxes:

 sudo apt-get install heartbeat